Akioin11/Agrim-Health/README.md

 2. AI analyzes it using RAG to fetch medically sound insights
 3. Chat with Agrim to understand your health data
 4. Take recommended actions or book appointments

 ---

-## Example Use Case

-You upload a blood test report.
-Agrim responds:
-"Your cholesterol levels are above the normal range.
-Consider reducing fatty foods and increasing physical activity.
-Would you like to book a cardiologist appointment?"

----